vojay-dev/airflow-dagventure/README.md

 - Animations (cycling through frames of a spritesheet)
 - Cameras (viewport, zoom, follow)

-Dagventure loads Phaser from a CDN — there is no build step, no `npm install`, no bundler.
+Dagventure loads Phaser from a CDN.

 ### The game loop